Vastier/GardenHome/docs/index.en.md

 My name is Iago:Viana, A.K.A.
 Vastier.

-Here's my Digital Garden, CopperMind, Repository of Knowledge and Public Learning place, I'll talk more about those names in the future.
+Here's my Digital Garden / CopperMind / Repository of Knowledge / Public Learning place.
+I'll talk more about those names in the future.

 I have several hobbies, some of them are 3D Printing, Music, Electronics, WebDev, Crochet, Origami, RPG, [Writing](textindex.md), Programming,